ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * 'joining_uri', with value the URI of the group-membership resource for joining the newly created OSCORE group as per {{Section 6.2 of I-D.ietf-ace-key-groupcomm-oscore}}, encoded as a CBOR text string.

 The CBOR map MAY include the following status parameters.
-Unless specified otherwise, these are defined in this document and their CBOR abbreviations are defined in {{iana-ace-groupcomm-parameters}}.
+Unless specified otherwise, these are defined in this document and their CBOR abbreviations are defined in {{groupcomm-parameters}}.

 * 'group_policies', defined in {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}, and consistent with the format and content defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.